Relational Visual Similarity: Acknowledgment

 \section{Acknowledgment}

-This work was supported in part by NSF IIS2404180, and Institute of Information \& communications Technology Planning\& Evaluation (IITP) grants funded by the Korea government (MSIT) (No. 2022-0-00871, Development of AI Autonomy and Knowledge Enhancement for AI Agent Collaboration) and (No. RS-2022-00187238, Development of Large Korean Language Model Technology for Efficient Pre-training).
+This work was supported in part by NSF IIS2404180, NetApp Inc., and Institute of Information \& communications Technology Planning\& Evaluation (IITP) grants funded by the Korea government (MSIT) (No. 2022-0-00871, Development of AI Autonomy and Knowledge Enhancement for AI Agent Collaboration, (No. RS-2022-00187238, Development of Large Korean Language Model Technology for Efficient Pre-training), and (No. RS-2025-2543949.
+Environment-Aware and Domain-Adaptive Multimodal Embodied AI for Real-World Interaction).